RIT-EVT/BMS/docs/source/srs.rst

 -------

-The purpose of this document is to detail the software requirements and constraints for the firmware of the Dirt Electric Vehicle Battery Management System (DEV1 BMS).
+The purpose of this document is to detail the software requirements and constraints for the firmware of the Dirt Electric Vehicle 1 Battery Management System (DEV1 BMS).
 This document will go into detail on the requirements necessary for the system as well as detailing the constraints that the system will be under.
-The intention is that this document will provide a means to holistically express the needs to the DEV1 BMS system.
+The intention is that this document will provide a means to holistically express the needs of the DEV1 BMS system.

 Document Conventions
 --------------------